• Skip to primary navigation

 1

-Prep: Wash and dry all of the fruit and mint well, and trim and halve the strawberries (or quarter for large berries).
+Wash and dry all of the fruit and mint well, and trim and halve or quarter the strawberries if they're large.
 In a small mixing bowl, whisk together the lime juice and honey and set aside.
 Chop the mint into small pieces and set aside.

 2